Fodi-Daniel-Nyabade/alx-system_engineering-devops/0x00-shell_basics/README.md

-displays the content of a directory including hidden files displays the content of a directory in a long  format and also include hidden files creating a directory in /tmp
+displays the content of a directory including hidden files displays the content of a directory in a long  format and also include hidden files creating a directory in /tmp moving a file from one directory to the other